 - One more adventure comes from geisha and feudal culture.
 It is said that a favorite geisha adored her cat but, one day, it would not stop pulling on her robes during a formal ceremony.
 Enraged, the feudal lord had the cat beheaded and the head flew up and sank its teeth into a poisonous snake that was poised over the assembled guests.
 To dry the tears of the geisha, a statue of the cat was created and given a place of honor in the household.

-Where to Place Colorful Cats
+Where to Place Colorful Lucky Cat in the Home

 Traditional Maneki Neko cats are calico and these are considered the luckiest.
 Even within feng shui placement, this style of lucky cat belongs anywhere.
-But different colors of cat have different meanings and these might influence where you keep your bit of luck.
+But different colors of cats have different meanings and these might influence where you keep your bit of luck.

-- Gold - Traditional meaning: wealth, prosperity.
 This gilded feline belongs in your wealth corner, the southeast corner of your room, home, office or desk.
 Count on a salary increase, unexpected income, or new opportunities to create financial abundance.

-- White - Traditional meaning: purity, positivity, happiness.
 In feng shui, a cloud-colored kitty goes in the north section of a space for greater prosperity, the west to summon creativity or children, or the northwest for travel and helpful people.

-- Red (or pink) - Traditional meaning: more love, new love, and flourishing relationships.
 This cat is the color of love, so that's what you get when you park it in the southwest area of your room or home.
 In the south corner of any space, the red cat will bring greater fame and successful ventures.

-- Black - Traditional meaning: protection from evil spirits.
 Far from unlucky, this black cat will bring you more money when you place it in the north or southwest area of any space.
 It will enhance your investments from a perch in the southeast.
 And black or blue cats will protect you from illness and bring you good health if you find room for them in the east area of a room or building.

-- Green - Traditional meaning: good health.
 The color of life, a green lucky cat in the south amplifies positive energy and fame, especially from educational achievement or creative pursuits such as writing or art.
 Shift it to the southeast to increase wealth.

 Money Cats for Sale